Visual Representation Alignment for Multimodal Large Language Models: Experiments

 \subsection{Experimental Settings}

-\paragraph{Implementation details.} We build on the widely used LLaVA-1.5~\citep{liu2024improved}, which couples Vicuna-1.5~\citep{vicuna2023} as the language model with a CLIP vision encoder~\citep{radford2021clip}.
-Following its instruction-tuning recipe, we adopt LoRA~\citep{hu2022lora} for efficient adaptation; prior work reports that LLaVA-1.5 with LoRA attains performance comparable to full fine-tuning.
-Unless otherwise noted, we use only the original LLaVA-665K dataset~\citep{liu2024improved} without any additional data.
-The visual-representation projector $P_\pi$ is a lightweight three-layer MLP with SiLU activations.
-All experiments are run on four NVIDIA A100 (40 GB) GPUs.
-To supervise internal visual representations, we employ a diverse set of pretrained vision foundation models (kept frozen, with stop-gradient on their features): DINOv2~\citep{oquab2023dinov2}, CLIP~\citep{radford2021clip}, Depth Anything V2~\citep{yang2024depthanythingv2}, RADIO-v2.5~\citep{heinrich2025radiov2}, and SAM~\citep{kirillov2023segment}. \paragraph{Evaluation.} To demonstrate the effectiveness of \ours, we evaluate it on widely used benchmarks across three categories: (1) vision-centric tasks requiring spatial reasoning or object counting, including CV-Bench$^\mathrm{2D}$~\citep{tong2024cambrian}, What’s Up~\citep{chen2025spatial, kamath2023s}, and MMVP~\citep{mmvp}; (2) multimodal hallucination detection, using POPE~\citep{pope}; and (3) general multimodal understanding, assessed via MME~\citep{mme}, MMStar~\citep{mmstar}.
-This selection of benchmarks is motivated by the goals of our method: improving visual grounding should enhance performance on vision-centric and hallucination-sensitive tasks, while ensuring strong performance on general multimodal benchmarks to preserve overall capability.
-For evaluation, we report overall accuracy for CV-Bench$^\mathrm{2D}$, MMVP, What's Up, POPE, and MMStart and total score for MME, following the respective benchmark protocols.
+\paragraph{Implementation details.} We build on the widely used LLaVA-1.5~\citep{liu2024improved}, leveraging Vicuna-1.5~\citep{vicuna2023} as the language model with a CLIP vision encoder~\citep{radford2021clip}.
+Following its instruction-tuning recipe, we adopt LoRA~\citep{hu2022lora} for efficient adaptation as prior work reports that LLaVA-1.5 with LoRA attains comparable performance to full fine-tuning~\citep{liu2024improved}.
+Unless otherwise noted, we use the original LLaVA-665K dataset~\citep{liu2024improved} without any additional data.
+The visual-representation projector $P_\pi(\cdot)$ is a lightweight three-layer MLP with SiLU activations, and we set $\mathcal{E}(\cdot)$ to DINOv2 as default~(Section~\ref{subsec:component_analysis}). \paragraph{Evaluation.} To demonstrate the effectiveness of \ours, we evaluate it on widely used benchmarks across three categories: (1) vision-centric tasks requiring spatial reasoning or object counting, including CV-Bench$^\mathrm{2D}$~\citep{tong2024cambrian}, What’s Up~\citep{chen2025spatial, kamath2023s}, and MMVP~\citep{mmvp}; (2) multimodal hallucination detection, using POPE~\citep{pope}; and (3) general multimodal understanding, assessed via MME~\citep{mme}, MMStar~\citep{mmstar}.
+These benchmarks align with goals of our method: improving visual grounding should enhance performance on vision-centric and hallucination-sensitive tasks, while ensuring strong performance on general multimodal benchmarks to preserve overall capability.
+For evaluation, we report overall accuracy for CV-Bench$^\mathrm{2D}$, MMVP, What's Up, POPE, and MMStar and total score for MME.
+Additional details on the evaluation settings are provided in Appendix~\ref{supp:additional_implementation}.